Marriage License

 Obtaining a Marriage License & Certificate

-- Complete the Application for Vermont License of Civil Marriage.
+1. Complete and sign the Application for Vermont License of Civil Marriage.

-- Bring the application and the required documents to the town clerk’s office.
+2. Bring (or email) the application to the town clerk’s office.

 Required documents